ewgdg/ewgdg.github.io/src/pages/about.md

   - title: Reading
     description: |
       My another hobby is reading.
       I train myself to read multiple lines at once because I am so thirsty for the new line when I read, espically if I found a good story, like the story of Sherlock Holmes.
       I spent most of my teenage hanging around book mall.
+Of course, for the free air conditioning.
     image: /img/bookmall.png
   - title: Anime
     description: |